|

 other powers, the authority to relieve against breaches of time limits or other procedural

 requirements.
-The authority of an arbitration board is set out in section 89 and
+The authority of an arbitration board is set out in

-the powers of an arbitration board are set out in section 92 of the
+the powers of an arbitration board are set out in

 Labour Relations Code.